Harrington Lake (Lac Mousseau)

 In 1951, the federal government purchased the Edwards property, along with those of William Duncan Herridge and the Healey family.
 Stanley Healey became the first government caretaker at Harrington Lake.
 The government did not act immediately on the idea of using part of the property to create a secluded retreat for Canada’s prime minister.
 The arrival of John Diefenbaker as prime minister in 1958 was the deciding factor.

 Diefenbaker was the first Canadian prime minister from Western Canada.
 Unlike previous political leaders, he had no home of his own or cottage in central Canada to which he could retreat.
 Caretaker Stanley Healey is said to have taken Diefenbaker fishing at Harrington Lake, and won his support for the creation of an official country residence.

 In the late 1950s, a group of buildings at Harrington Lake were designated as a secure, secluded country residence for Canada’s prime ministers.

 Since 1986, the 5.4-hectare (13-acre) property at Harrington Lake has been managed by the NCC.
-The property includes four recreational buildings: the main cottage, the staff cottage, the upper guest cottage and lower guest cottage.
+The property includes four recreational buildings: the main house, the staff cottage, the upper guest cottage and lower guest cottage.
 The land, which formerly consisted of cultivated fields, has reverted to secondary forest.
-The main cottage has maintained its fine view over the lake.
+The main house has maintained its fine view over the lake.